Gadet/Enthusiast-Forum-EOYQ2022-Archive/README.md

 This project was last edited in Unity 2022.2.3f1
 * If you came here to judge my code, go to Assets/Scripts
-* If you want to see how it running, download or clone this repo and open in Unity (2022.2.3f1 or later)
+* If you want to see how it runs, download or clone this repo and open in Unity (2022.2.3f1 or later)